agnegauc/software-engineering-revision/README.md

     One line arrow functions don't require a 'return'.
     </li>
     <li>
         Hoisting lets you use some types of variables and functions before they are declared.
+For example: <i>var</i> will return undefined, function declarations will work and <i>const/let</i> will NOT work.
     </li>
         <li>
         Heap - objects are stored in memory.